cgvirus/Blender-Compositor-Viewer-Cache-Playback-addon/README.md

 # Blender-Compositor-Viewer-Cache-Playback-addon
-Creates Disc Cache and playback in Viewer
+Creates Disc Cache and playback in Blender Image Viewer